admiraldick/packaged-app-bootstrap/README.md

 - [jQuery](http://www.jquery.com) v1.8.2
 - [Kendo UI](http://www.kendoui.com) vCurrent

 Packaged App Bootstrap has not been tested against any other versions of these libraries.
-You may find that versions other than these are compatible with [Project Name], but we make no claims to support those version, nor can we troubleshoot issues that arise when using those versions.
+You may find that versions other than these are compatible with Packaged App Bootstrap, but we make no claims to support those version, nor can we troubleshoot issues that arise when using those versions.

 ## Source Code and Downloads